When you think of Poland, it’s often for the big city names of Karkow or Warsaw.

 7. See the Panorama Ractawicka

-One of the main attractions of Wroclaw is to visit the National Museum of Wroclaw to see the Panorama Ractawicka.
+One of the main attractions of Wroclaw is visiting the National Museum of Wroclaw to see the Panorama Ractawicka.

 Panorama Ractawicka is a massive painting on the woven canvas of the 1794 Battle of Raclawice against invading Russians.